kvasdopil/ui-gen/README.md

 - 🏷️ **Screen Titles**: Each generated screen displays a descriptive title above it, extracted from HTML metadata
 - 🎯 **Clickable Highlights**: Toggle visibility of interactive elements - highlights `<a>` links in magenta and `<button>` elements in cyan with a toggle button next to the screen title
 - ➡️ **Arrow Connections**: Create visual connections between screens by clicking on clickable overlays (when "show clickables" is enabled) and dragging to another screen - arrows use Bezier curves that connect screen boundaries and scale with zoom; clicking on touchable overlays starts link creation instead of dragging the screen
+- ➕ **Pending Arrow Button**: When dragging a link/button and dropping it in empty space, a round button with a + sign appears at the end of the arrow - clicking it creates a cloned screen with full conversation history and automatically generates a new screen based on the button's purpose
-- 💾 **Persistent Arrows**: Arrows are stored in the database as JSON in `DialogEntry.arrows` field - each arrow is identified by clickable index and contains target screen ID, automatically saved when completed and restored on page reload
+- 💾 **Persistent Arrows**: Arrows are stored in the database as JSON in `DialogEntry.arrows` field - each arrow is identified by touchable ID (aria-roledescription) and contains target screen ID, automatically saved when completed and restored on page reload
 - 📏 **Dynamic Height Tracking**: Screen heights are tracked and used for accurate arrow boundary detection, supporting screens taller than the minimum 844px
+- ⏳ **Loading States**: Create button and pending arrow button show spinners and are disabled during screen creation/cloning to prevent double submissions

 ## User Stories